marina601/discover-malta/README.md

 ### Features Left to Implement

--	Shop page which will allow the business owner to earn affiliate income
+-	Shop page which will allow the business owner to earn affiliate income and users purchase holiday items.
 -	Client profile page, where the vendor of the trip will be able to see all their trips
--	Checkout page, should have a textarea element where the user is able to add notes to their booking and the vendor will be    able to see them
+-	Checkout page, should have a textarea element where the user can add notes to their booking and the vendor will be    able to see them
 -	Privacy Policy
 -   Google map route overview for each trip on the trip_detail page
 -   Weather API to let the user check the weather when they are booking a trip
--   Give the user option to login with their social media accounts
+-   Give the user option to log in with their social media accounts
 -   About Page
--   Fuctionality to give a specific trip the number of tickets available for a specific day.
+-   Functionality to give a specific trip the number of tickets available for a specific day.
 -   Set specific days for a trip to be available
 -   Implement last-minute category functionality, which would work on the condition whether a provider would like to sell more tickets on a specific day and give the user a specific % of the discount.
--   Subscrition to a newsletter, where the user will be able to recieve an email with weekly offers
+-   Subscription to a newsletter, where the user will be able to receive an email with weekly offers
--   Availability for user to add tickets to their personal calendar
+-   Availability for a user to add tickets to their calendar